Subcategorization: Argument structure

 Argument structure is the list of selected arguments associated with a lexical category, such as a verb (SKS, 2015).
 When every predicate, otherwise known as a verb, is used, it selects a specific set of arguments that need to be fulfilled to create a well-formed sentence (Kroger, 2005).
 These are arguments such as AGENT, PATIENT, EXPERIENCER, THEME, RECIPIENT, and STIMULUS.
 To illustrate this, the sentence The adults asked if the cats would pee on the sofa, has been broken down into its semantic roles and argument selections below.

 It is necessary to understand the fundamentals of argument structure to understand the idea of subcategorization because subcategorization, as noted above, refers to the sub-categories a verb (or other semantic role) requires (Kroger, 2005).
 For example, the verb ask from above subcategorizes for a DPAGENT and CPTHEME, otherwise known as a subject and direct object, respectively.
 In this way, subcategorization is an important piece of information to include in any lexical entry.

 Thematic roles and S-selection

 Theta roles identify the meaning relation between the constituent and the selected predicate (SKS, 2015).
 There are eight theta roles: AGENT, THEME, CAUSE, POSSESSOR, LOCATION, GOAL, EXPERIENCER, and BENEFICIARY.
 Each term indicates the relationship between the verb, predicate, and one of its arguments.
 This is what is called s-selection, a shortening of semantic selection.
 S-Selection is an important addition to any lexical entry in order to make them easier to interpret (SKS, 2015).
-It is important to understand that, according to the Theta Criterion, every argument bears one and only one theta role (Chomsky, 1965).
+According to the Theta Criterion, every argument bears one and only one theta role (Chomsky, 1965).
 Below is an example for each theta role (SKS, 2015):